 20) Life Below Zero

 This National Geographic series allows viewers go deep into an Alaskan winter to meet six tough and resilient residents as they try to stay one step ahead of storms and man-eating beasts to make it through to spring.
-The closest neighbor to Sue Aikens is more than 300 miles away.
+The closest neighbour to Sue Aikens is more than 300 miles away.
 Eric Salitan subsists solely on what he hunts and forages.
-Chip and Agnes Hailstone catch fish for currency in bartering for supplies, and Andy and Kate Bassich use their pack of sled dogs for transportation.
+Chip and Agnes Hailstone catch fish for currency in bartering for supplies, and Andy and Kate Bassich use their pack of sledge dogs for transportation.

 17) Brain Games